• My Account

 charcoal on paper

-This exhibition is presented by Maui Arts & Cultural Center in partnership with the East-West Center Arts Program and the Pacific Islands Development Program, with support provided in part by the Center for Pacific Island Studies, Medical-Legal Partnership for Children in Hawai‘i, and County of Maui – Office of Economic Development.
+This exhibition is presented by Maui Arts & Cultural Center in partnership with the East-West Center Arts Program and the Pacific Islands Development Program, with support provided in part by the Center for Pacific Islands Studies, Medical-Legal Partnership for Children in Hawai‘i, Kosasa Foundation, Atherton Family Foundation, Cooke Foundation, State of Hawaiʻi, and County of Maui – Office of Economic Development.

 Maui Arts & Cultural Center